Manali Himachal Pradesh, India Travel Guide

 Fewer crowds, comfortable weather.

-Blooming flowers, good conditions for trekking.
-Limited access to high altitudes with snow.
+Blooming flowers, good conditions for long-distance hiking.
+Limited access to high altitudes covered in snow.

 Temperatures drop significantly by late November, and winter closures begin for high-altitude areas.